 Grade: C+ (77pts)

-Unfortunately, the filmmakers made Tommy have You Don’t Mess with the Zohan kind of abilities that made the character come across as really dumb (in a bad way).
+Unfortunately, the filmmakers made Tommy have You Don’t Mess with the Zohan kinds of abilities that made the character come across as really dumb.
 Additionally, the movie had a number of scenes that poked fun at Native Americans.
-These scenes were clearly intended as “good fun” by the filmmakers, but the scenes ended up missing their mark which made them feel racist.
-I liked the cast, although Adam Sandler’s character felt too serious (which felt like a waste of having Adam Sandler as the lead).
-The brothers were fun to see interact with one another, and Lil Pete (Taylor Lautner) made for some of the movie’s absolute funniest moments.
-Some of the comedy worked for me, and some of the comedy did not, but I think there is definitely some fun to be had with this movie (if you are a fan of dumb comedies).
+These scenes were clearly intended as “good fun” by the filmmakers, but the scenes ended up missing their mark which made them feel distasteful.
+I liked the cast, although Adam Sandler’s character felt too serious, which felt like a waste considering Adam Sandler was the lead.
+The brothers were funniest moments.
+Some of the comedy worked for me, and some of the comedy did not, but I think there is definitely some fun to be had with this movie, as long as you are a fan of dumb comedies.

 Movie Beasts (author) from MA on April 07, 2019: